staticafi/sbt-fizzer/README.md

         tasks, e.g., building benchmarks and killing non-terminating clients.
         You only need to copy the file from the `setup` folder to the folder `.vscode` folder.
+- (Optional) If you also want to analyze 32-bit programs, then you must also build 32-bit version of Fizzer's libraries.
+That is done automatically via Fizzer's `build.sh` script.
+However, 32-bit version of C++ standard library must be available in the C++ compiler.
+On Linux (Ubuntu) you can install this library using: `sudo apt install g++-multilib`
 - (optional) **SmartGit** Git GUI client: https://www.syntevo.com/smartgit/

 ## Downloading **SBT-Fizzer**